 Update on Road Conditions

-PHNOM PENH CITY to SIEM REAP CITY: As of August 2016, the widening and asphalt sealing of the highways on this route has been completed, except for a few kilometers of stretches where finishing touches are being done, and bus ride is smooth all the way.
+PHNOM PENH CITY to SIEM REAP CITY: The widening and asphalt sealing of the highways on this route have been completed last year and now, as of August 2017, bus ride is smooth all the way.